7 Steps For Restoring Healthy Hormonal Balance

 Unfortunately, your hormones are easily affected by various internal and external factors that can fall out of balance over time.
-These imbalances lead to your body not functioning as it should, which can produce a whole host of issues.
+These imbalances lead to your body not functioning as it should, which can produce a whole host of health concerns and challenges.

-The signs and symptoms of hormonal imbalances are varied, and can include:
+The signs of hormonal imbalances are varied, but generally include such signs as:

 - Unexpected, inexplicable weight gain or weight loss;